Metal Straws: Your Ultimate Guide

 If you want to buy metal straws in a larger quantity, you may own a shop, restaurant or cafe - or perhaps you are getting married and want to provide your guests with a sustainable gift.
 In such case you can ask the same retailer if they provide a discount for larger orders (if they don’t already display bulk options).

 For wholesale metal straw and bulk orders (example - 5,000 straws+) you may consider going direct to the manufacturer (usually, they will be in China - as they process a huge amount of steel manufacturing in the world).
 The downside to this is, you will have to sample the supplier yourself, perhaps several, and risk very long lead times before the product arrives with you at your chosen destination.
 It could be considered a better option to pay a higher price for the product, but with the peace of mind of short lead times and a built in quality control.
 In essence, the retailer or wholesaler has already done the hard work and ironed out many of the brick walls you will inevitably face dealing direct to the manufacturer.
 You will also have to find a supplier that will supply you without masses of plastic packaging.
 Otherwise, that’s defeating the object of an eco-friendly alternative.

 Conclusion - What You Should Look Out For when buying metal straws

 - 21.5cm straws (8.5inch length) are good all-rounders

-- A supplier with short lead times (nobody wants to wait a month for their straws!)
+- Where to buy metal straws.
+Look for a supplier with short lead times (nobody wants to wait a month for their drinking straws!)